 Come with your idea and be taught live online.
-As a qualified teacher I've experience in secondary and University (Wimbledon Theatre School).
+As a qualified teacher I've experience in secondary and University (UAL Wimbledon Art School).
 The online automata course is flexible to fit with your schedule - it will involve an initial discussion with you, where you can tell me what you wish to make.

-The course is one-to-one and is conducted on Zoom/Skype/Facetime, with two x 1 hour tutorials each week.
+The course is one-to-one and is conducted on Zoom/Skype/Facetime, 1 hour per week.
 The more tools you have the better however, very sophisticated automata can be made with few basic tools.
-I can send special materials and components, if necessary and this is covered up to £20 worth excluding postage.
+I can send special materials and components, if necessary and this is covered up to £20 worth (excluding postage).

 You will be lead through the process of how to make your idea in bite-size pieces - from sketches, through card and MDF sketch models to the final automaton or toy.

-The eight online session course is £340 (including £20 for consumables and materials).
-In this time you would be able to make an automaton with two movements.
+The eight online session course is £290 (including £30 for consumables and materials inc p&p).
+In this time you would be able to make an automaton with one to two movements.
 A twelve session course (see More from this Maker below) would mean a more complicated automaton.

 A little bit about my working background - I have taught for over 25 years in schools of all ages and have am a qualified secondary level teacher.
 I currently tutor at Wimbledon College of Art in puppetry, animatronics and automata - some of the work can be seen here.
 I also run Meta Props and am co founder of Arts Republic, making environmental kinetic sculpture.